051021/051021/README.md

-- 👋 oi,eu me chamo jeferson lucas
+- 👋 Oi,eu me chamo jeferson lucas
-- 👀 eu sou interessado em fazer adivocacia
+- 👀 Eu sou interessado em fazer adivocacia
-- 🌱 atualmente estou aprendendo a fazer jogos
+- 🌱 Atualmente estou aprendendo a fazer jogos
-- 💞️ no meu tempo livre eu gosto de conversar com minha namorada
+- 💞️ No meu tempo livre eu gosto de conversar com minha namorada
-- 📫 voçe pode esta me encontrando] rodrisgues.silva.jeferson@escolapr.gov.br
+- 📫 Voçe pode esta me encontrando] rodrisgues.silva.jeferson@escolapr.gov.br

 <!---
-051021/051021 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+Jeferson lucas is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->